team-alembic/haveibeenpwned/README.md

 We do not use the HIBP API to check passwords, this package takes a different approach.
 Instead, we provide a downloadable binary file which is binary searched near instantaneously at runtime.
-You can use this mix task to download the file, which is ~12GB in size.
+We provide a mix task to download the file, which is ~12GB in size.

-You can also download your own binary file for absolute security.
-See examples below for the `mix hibp.download` task.
+You can also download your own database file if you do not wish to use the one we provide.
+See examples below in the Tasks section.

 This approach may not work for all deployment scenarios, so please consider if this package is right for you.